UML 2 Component Diagramming Guidelines

 4. Avoid Modeling Compilation Dependencies

-Elements of UML 2.0 Style The Elements of UML 2.0 Style describes a collection of standards, conventions, and guidelines for creating effective UML diagrams.
-They are based on sound, proven software engineering principles that lead to diagrams that are easier to understand and work with.
+Modeling style: Elements of UML 2.0 Style The Elements of UML 2.0 Style describes a collection of standards, conventions, and guidelines for creating effective UML diagrams.
+They are sound, proven strategies that lead to diagrams that are easier to understand and work with.
 These conventions exist as a collection of simple, concise guidelines that if applied consistently, represent an important first step in increasing your productivity as a modeler.
-This book is oriented towards intermediate to advanced UML modelers, although there are numerous examples throughout the book it would not be a good way to learn the UML (instead, consider The Object Primer).
-The book is a brief 188 pages long and is conveniently pocket-sized so it's easy to carry around.
+This book is oriented towards intermediate to advanced UML modelers.
+Although there are numerous examples throughout the book it would not be a good way to learn the UML (instead, consider The Object Primer).
+The book is 188 pages long and is conveniently pocket-sized so it’s easy to carry around.

 The Object Primer 3rd Edition: Agile Model Driven Development (AMDD) with UML 2 The Object Primer 3rd Edition: Agile Model Driven Development with UML 2 is an important reference book for agile modelers, describing how to develop 35 types of agile models including all 13 UML 2 diagrams.
-Furthermore, this book describes the techniques of the Full Lifecycle Object Oriented Testing (FLOOT) methodology to give you the fundamental testing skills which you require to succeed at agile software development.
-The book also shows how to move from your agile models to source code (Java examples are provided) as well as how to succeed at implementation techniques such as refactoring and test-driven development (TDD).
-The Object Primer also includes a chapter overviewing the critical database development techniques (database refactoring, object/relational mapping, legacy analysis, and database access coding) from my award-winning Agile Database Techniques book.
+Furthermore, this book describes the fundamental programming and testing techniques for successful agile solution delivery.
+The book also shows how to move from your agile models to source code, how to succeed at implementation techniques such as refactoring and test-driven development(TDD).
+The Object Primer also includes a chapter overviewing the critical database development techniques (database refactoringobject/relational mappinglegacy analysis, and database access coding) from my award-winning Agile Database Techniques book.